Skip to content

 });

-Fix 4: Authentication in Tests
+Fix 4: Authentication and Cross-Origin

 // cypress/support/commands.ts — custom login command